chef/automate/components/docs-chef-io/content/automate/managed_services.md

 chef-automate-es6-ingest-service
 ```

 If your domain resides within a virtual private cloud (VPC), your computer must be connected to the VPC for the request to successfully register the snapshot repository.
 Accessing a VPC varies by network configuration, but likely involves connecting to a VPN or corporate network.
-To check that you can reach the OpenSearch Service domain, navigate to https://your-vpc-domain.region.es.amazonaws.com in a web browser and verify that you receive the default JSON response.
+Reach the OpenSearch Service domain, navigate to https://your-vpc-domain.region.es.amazonaws.com in a web browser and verify that you receive the default JSON response.

-You can get the information about all snapshot repositories registered in the cluster, by using below API:
+You can get the information about all snapshot repositories registered in the cluster, by using the following API:

 ```shell
 GET _snapshot/_all
 ```

-Take backup of chef automate updated config with details of external PostgreSQL/Opensearch to new file like `full_config.toml` by running below command:
+Take a backup of chef automate updated config with details of external PostgreSQL/Opensearch to a new file like `full_config.toml` by running the following command:

 ```shell
 chef-automate config show > full_config.toml